YuuriNonaka/CMSC-124-Project-Group_TBD/README.md

 - NOOB appears in both literals and type keywords - pattern order handles this
 - Identifiers need contextual classification based on preceding tokens
 - Linebreak tokens are added but can be hidden in output
-- GUI imports require the lexer directory to be in Python's path
+- GUI imports require the project root to be in Python's path
 - Token descriptions are purely for display - the internal TokenType enum remains unchanged
+- Import paths should be relative to project root (e.g., `from semantics import symbolize`)

 ## Dependencies